aerickt/lapwing-for-beginners/src/Chapter-03.md

 Plover has a built-in tool to easily look up outlines.
 It can be found in <code class="code-mono">Tools → Lookup</code>.
 Make sure to read the tips below if you would like to use this tool.

 #### Use the longest outline available

-Lapwing is full of briefs and write-outs.
-A brief is an *abbreviated* outline that is used for speed.
-It may not follow theory at all and can be completely arbitrary.
-On the other hand, write-outs are outlines that are logical and follow theory rules.
-Until you start speed building, you should focus on write-out entries.

 Due to the nature of briefs and write-outs, briefs tend to use fewer strokes and write-outs tend to use more.
 When you type in a word into the lookup tool, both types of entries will be present.
 I recommend using the longest outline in the lookup tool as that is overwhelmingly likely to be a write-out.